Search

 3 Suites + 3 Private Vehicle Suites

-Set in vegetation overlooking a beautiful valley, Ecca Lodge offers wide-open views across the escarpment below.
-Expansive wooden viewing decks provide the ideal setting for relaxed lunches and sundowners.
+Set within indigenous vegetation overlooking a sweeping valley, Ecca Lodge enjoys uninterrupted views across the escarpment below.
+Expansive wooden decks offer the perfect setting for long, unhurried lunches and evening sundowners.
+The lodge’s shared spaces include a rim-flow lap pool, a well-appointed wine room, and an intimate private dining area for up to eight guests.

-Each suite features a spacious en-suite bathroom, indoor and outdoor showers, twin hand basins and wraparound wooden decks leading to private plunge pools.
+The suites are generous and refined, with interiors that draw on the natural tones and textures of the surrounding landscape.
+Each features a spacious en-suite bathroom with twin hand basins, indoor and outdoor showers, and wraparound wooden decks leading to a private plunge pool.

-The three Private Vehicle Suites are designed for families, accommodating two adults and two children.
-Each is allocated a private guide and vehicle, allowing for a flexible and personalised safari experience.
+Private Vehicle Suites: The three Private Vehicle Suites are well suited to families, accommodating two adults and two children, as well as couples seeking additional space and privacy.
+Each includes a dedicated guide and private safari vehicle, allowing for a more flexible and personalised experience in the reserve.

 SEASONALITY